“Glass Gut” to Study Equine GI Tract

-To gain insight into the function of the equine gastrointestinal tract, researchers are developing a “glass gut” model.
+To gain insight into the function of the equine gastrointestinal tract, researchers at the Ontario Veterinary College are developing a glass gut model.

 By simulating cecum and colon conditions using this in-vitro model, they plan to study microbiota (an ecosystem of microorganisms in the gut) and its crucial role in equine health.
 Once they establish what is “normal” in a healthy horse’s GI, long-term research could lead to an understanding of which disruptions to the microbiota lead to disorders such as colitis, laminitis and colic.